Kushanava-Ghosh/Tic-Tac-Toe/README.md

 ## Do download the Tic-Tac-Toe_Adv.exe and give it a play.
 ## The .exe file is completely safe to download.
 If Windows Firewall blocks, go to Advanced Settings and click on "Run Anyway".
+## Before Playing Do enclose it in a folder because it involves some file handling operations which might hamper your other files if not enclosed inside a folder